Murattut/Naskai/README.md

 - `createdAt: string`
 - `updatedAt: string`

-Important mapping note:
-- Backend persists image as `imageUrl`.
-- Frontend models commonly use `image`.
-- Keep payload mapping explicit to avoid data mismatch.
+Note: The backend uses `imageUrl` for the image field, but the frontend models commonly use `image`.
+This is an intentional design choice to keep the payload mapping explicit and avoid any confusion or mismatch between the backend and frontend data models.
+When fetching data from the backend, the frontend will map `imageUrl` to `image` in its internal state and components.

 ## 12. Deployment Notes